 The event snippet

-Getting started with remarketing lists
+Getting started with your data segments

-You can create remarketing lists for different categories of visitors.
-For example, you can create a remarketing list for visitors to your most popular product category page and call it "Popular category list".
-The remarketing snippet tells Google Ads to save visitors to your "Popular category list."
-When people visit that page, their cookie ID is added to the remarketing list.
+After you've set up an audience source, you’re ready to create a segment.
+You can create segments for different types of visitors.
+For example, you can add visitors to your most popular product category webpage to your segment.
+Your data snippet tells Google Ads to save visitors to your 'Popular category segment'.
+When people visit that page, their cookie ID is added to your data segments.

-When you set up your first remarketing campaign, Google Ads will create default remarketing lists for you.
-These generated lists allow you to immediately start targeting lists in your ad groups.
-Learn more about automatically created remarketing lists that are available for you
+If you've set up audience sources, Google Ads will create default segments for you.
+You can immediately start targeting these segments in your ad groups.
+Learn more about automatically created segments that are available for you

-Once you've added the global site tag and an optional remarketing event snippet to your website or app, you can define lists for different sections of your website or app using rules.
-For example, if you want to define a list for a webpage where you sell stilettos, you can use this rule: "URL contains stilettos."
+Once you've added the global site tag and an optional event snippet to your website or app, you can define segments for different sections of your website or app using rules.
+For example, if you want to define a segment for a web page where you sell stilettos, you can use this rule: 'URL contains stilettos'.
 Note that you must have 'stilettos' in the URL of the product pages such as www.example.com/stilettos.

-Disable the collection of remarketing data
+Disable the collection of your data

 You can choose to disable the collection of personalized advertising data for users who do not wish to view personalized ads or for your own compliance reasons.
 You can modify the global site tag and disable the collection of personalized advertising data for particular users on your site, or choose to exclude all users from California in the Audience Manager section of your Google Ads account.